ubipo/pathy/ros/pathy/README.md

 name: byobu
 ---

-Running paddy nodes in development
+Running pathy nodes in development
 ```

 This would probably be a bit of a hassle in production.
 ROS 2 of course has